sheva3666/dictionary-api/README.md

-# dictionary-api is API for ditionary application.
+# dictionary-api is API for dictionary application.

 With this application I store words for dictionary  which user want to learn.